northcoders/tech_test_tips/README.md

 ### Other things to consider:

 - **Read the instructions carefully.** Because tech tests leave implementation instructions vague, it can be hard to figure out what is being asked.
 Don't start coding until you fully understand the problem.
+Read all the instructions before beginning.

 - **Assume no prior knowledge** In your README.md, don't assume anything.
 Don't even assume they have Node installed - tell them what version they need and give them the command they need to use to install dependencies and run the project.
 Don't patronise by over-explaining, just tell them the instructions they need to run.